rabblerouser/rabblerouser/README.md

 3. Using the local AWS mocks:

-  You can use the local AWS mocks similar to the real AWS services, as long as you remember to set the endpoint.
+  You can use the local AWS mocks similarly to real AWS services, as long as you remember to set the endpoint.
 For example, to list the buckets that exist locally:

   ```sh
   aws --endpoint-url='http://localhost:4569' s3api list-buckets
   ```

-  For convenience, some of the AWS mocks expose some data to your host machine:
+  For convenience, some of the AWS mocks expose their data directly as files on your host machine.
+This is partly so that their data persists even after you stop the services, and is also useful in other ways:

-   - `s3-data/`: the data store of the local S3 mock.
-Useful for tweaking bucket contents during development.
+  - `s3-data`: the data store of the local S3 mock.
+Useful for checking or tweaking bucket contents during development.
   - `kinesis-data`: the data store of the local kinesis mock.
-   - `sent-mail`: the resulting output of successful requests to the local SES mock.
-Useful for verification purposes.
+  - `sent-mail`: successful requests to the local SES mock are logged here.
+Useful for manual end-to-end testing.

+  If you want to clear these out and start fresh, then just delete the directories.

 4. For more cage commands, run `cage --help`.